-36 hour (A330) and 48 hour (A320/1) Lesser Checks must be carried out no earlier than 6 hours before scheduled departure or the first flight thereafter.
+36 hour (A330) and 48 hour (A320/1) Lesser Checks must be carried out no earlier than 6 hours before scheduled departure.

 Engineering can only extend a Lesser Check beyond its expiry with prior approval from HK CAD.

 The validity of maintenance checks is detailed below.